sushiroll4093/clone/Quick-Start.md

 This guide is intended for those who want to get a version of Canvas LMS running as quickly as possible (e.g. for a development environment).
 The environment produced by this guide is lacking in several features (e.g. [emails are not sent out](#a-note-about-emails), [delayed jobs are not daemonized](#a-note-about-long-running-jobs), [there is no proper application server provided](#ready-set-go)) and **is not suitable for production use**.

-See the [[Production Start]] guide for instructions on standing up a production-ready system.
+See the [[Producti=ns on standing up a production-ready system.

 If you need help installing Canvas or troubleshooting your installation, your best bet is to join the community mailing list or the IRC channel (see the [[Home]] page) and ask specific questions there.
 It's likely that somebody else has already tackled the same problem.
 Note that a common category of questions are those that stem from following this guide instead of the [[Production Start]] guide.
 If you are **sure** that you want to continue with the Quick Start guide, read on.